keep-starknet-strange/madara/README.md

 `Kaioshin` is formed by those components:
 - `node`: services for the blockchain node implementation (chain specification, rpc, ...)
 - `pallets`: custom FRAME pallets
-  - `pallet-cairo-execution-engine`: Cairo execution engine pallet.
+  - `pallet-cairo`: Cairo execution engine pallet.
 - `runtime`: assemble Kaioshin custom logic with the configured pallets.

 Here is a high level overview of the architecture of Kaioshin.